Shyandram/CPGA-Net-Pytorch/README.md

-# Implementation of "A Lightweight Low-Light Image Enhancement Network via Channel Prior and Gamma Correction"
+# A Lightweight Low-Light Image Enhancement Network via Channel Prior and Gamma Correction

 This is the implementation of CPGA-Net based on Pytorch.
 "A Lightweight Low-Light Image Enhancement Network via Channel Prior and Gamma Correction"